HamidMosalla/FreelancerBlog/README.md

 - Ports and Adapters Architecture
 - DDD
 - Dependency Inversion Principle
-- Repository Pattern
+- CQRS
-- Unit Of Work Pattern
 - Adapter Pattern
 - Strategy Pattern
 - JavaScript Module Pattern
-- Unit Test

 # What do you need to run it?
 - Visual Studio 2017